xythobuz/OpenRaider/README.md

 Just run `make debug` and run `bin/debug/OpenRaider` for a debug build.
 `make release` builds a release binary.
 `make bundle` creates a Mac App Bundle that also runs the setup script, if necessary.
-`make bundle-image` packs the App Bundle into a DMG ready for distribution.

 ## Usage